skglas/win32-cryptprotect-wrapper/README.md

 > This code has **not** been security-audited.
 > Provided **as-is**, without warranty to the extent permitted by law.

+Parts of this code were generated from ChatGPT 2025-04.
+Idea by Sebastian K. Glas, 2025
 ---

 ## Example